 Wheel Yo-Yo ~ $1 from Dollar Tree

-Bubble bottle with bubble wrapper from my collection ~ 3 for $1 at Dollar Tree,
+Bubble bottles ~ 3 for $1 at Dollar Tree,

 Hot Wheels Tongue Tattoos ~ clearance rack at local Kroger store

 Favor Tags on Favor Bags ~ Available individually here (select Race Car from drop-down menu), or as part of the full collection.

 Disney Cars puzzle book ~$1.50 from Safeway clearance aisle

 Checkered flag ~ $2 for 8 at Hobby Lobby